top of page

 A good confession depends on a diligent examination of conscience.
 By examining ourselves we will be able to accurately detect our imperfections, progress in our state of life, avoid situations of sin, fight against vices and work tirelessly for our sanctification.

-On March 25 those who are properly prepared make their Consecration to the Blessed Virgin according to the method of St. Louis Mary Grignion de Montfort and will commit themselves to pray every day the Little crown in her honor.
+On March 25, those who are properly prepared to make their Consecration to the Blessed Virgin according to the method of St. Louis Mary Grignion de Montfort, and on Saturdays, we recite the Little Office of the Immaculate.

-In the daily recitation and contemplation of the Holy Rosary, we see, as it were, our devotion to Mary is completed.
+In the daily recitation and contemplation of the Holy Rosary, we see, as it were, that our devotion to Mary is completed.

 In this fight, we have the powerful aid of the Prince of the Angelic hosts, St. Michael the Archangel, who is due to win against the Dragon and his angelic retinue.

-As proof of our gratitude and devotion, we greet him every year with a "Lent" and make to him a special consecration.
+As proof of our gratitude and devotion, we greet him every year with a "Lent" and make him a special consecration.